sahelars/ptt/README.md

         uint256 _offer
     );

-    /// @notice Emits when initializer confirms their transfer
+    /// @notice Emits when transferee confirms their transfer
     /// @dev Compatible with ERC-721 and MUST emit with transfer
     /// @param _from The address who owns the _tokenId
-    /// @param _to The initializer address
+    /// @param _to The transferee address
     /// @param _tokenId The token ID for the offer event Transfer(
         address indexed _from,